Chief-Sam/example-repository/README.md

 Hello, World!
 This is an example repository

-//adding a .html file for second commit
+adding a .html file for second commit

 --- end ---